 New customs duty to be introduced – must also be paid for parcels under €150 from 1 July 2026

-Goods ordered from Temu, for instance, are often of the kind that will be subject to payment of the new customs duty.
+From 1 July 2026, a new customs duty must be paid for online purchases worth up to €150 ordered from outside the EU.
+Goods ordered from Temu, for instance, are often of the kind that are now subject to payment of the new customs duty.

-How much is the customs duty?
+How much is the new customs duty?

 The customs duty is €3 for each goods item in the consignment.
 ‘Goods item’ means similar products that have the same commodity code and country of origin.
 For instance, if the same parcel contains two similar shirts, you will normally only pay the customs duty once for them.